nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/project.md

 I will review and provide feedback on Pull Requests (PRs) as requested throughout the assignment period.
 Before requesting feedback, be sure to identify the following in your PR description:

 * what the PR does or implements
-* a link to the Github Issue for the user story (these can be tagged by number, so `#24` would automatically create a link to Github Issue 24 on the same repo).
+* a link to the GitHub Issue for the user story (these can be tagged by number, so `#24` would automatically create a link to GitHub Issue 24 on the same repo).
 * any important decisions you made about code structure or how to implement something
 * any specific questions or assistance needed
 * any context for where you are in the process of implementation (checklist, statements about what's not yet done, etc.)

 To request feedback, you can tag me on the Pull Request either in the **Reviews** section at the top right of the PR screen, or by tagging my username in a comment on the PR.
-[My Github username is `@nihonjinrxs`.](https://github.com/nihonjinrxs)
+[My GitHub username is `@nihonjinrxs`.](https://github.com/nihonjinrxs)

-Starting with this assignment, it is imperative that you push your code to a remote branch on Github and create a PR as soon as possible, pushing code changes as you create them.
+Starting with this assignment, it is imperative that you push your code to a remote branch on GitHub and create a PR as soon as possible, pushing code changes as you create them.
 This will allow for the most real-time feedback, and will support you in your learning and in accomplishing your goals for the project.

 <a name="p3"></a>